 U.S.-South Korean trade frictions have diminished over the last decade and a half as political leaders have been forced to give higher priority to foreign policy and national security concerns, and the United States and South Korea have increasingly used the multilateral dispute settlement mechanism of the World Trade Organization (WTO) and other fora to address bilateral trade problems.
 In addition, South Korea has introduced a number of reforms to open its economy to foreign competition and investment that have addressed some of the U.S. complaints.
 Yet, even though tensions have diminished, a number of long-standing, deep-seated differences in trade and investment relations remain below the surface.
 The FTA negotiations could be risky as these fissures are likely to be exposed.
 If South Korean and U.S. negotiators can successfully address them, the relationship would strengthen.
-If not, and the negotiations fail to reach an agreement, the bilateral relationship could be seriously harmed for some time as failure may be a sign of the lack of trust.
+If not, and the negotiations fail, the bilateral relationship could be seriously harmed for some time as failure may be a sign of the lack of trust.

 The timing of the negotiations also presents a challenge.
-They are set to begin the week of June 5, 2006, just 13 months before the President's TPA is scheduled to expire on July 1, 2007; that is, an agreement must be signed before July 1, 2007, if it is to receive expedited congressional consideration under that authority.
-In addition, the TPA requires a 90-day presidential notification to Congress of intent to sign the agreement; therefore, the KORUSFTA would have to be completed before April 2, 2007, giving the negotiators a 10-month window in which to complete the negotiations.
+The President's TPA is scheduled to expire on July 1, 2007; that is, an agreement must be signed before July 1, 2007, if it is to receive expedited congressional consideration under that authority.
+In addition, the TPA requires a 90-day presidential notification to Congress of intent to sign the agreement; therefore, the KORUS FTA would have to be completed before April 2, 2007.
 Some U.S. FTA agreements have been completed within a year, others have taken more than a year.
 While reauthorization of TPA in 2007 is a possibility, it is widely considered remote at this time given the highly charged partisan environment in Congress on trade.
-In addition, the United States and South Korea will be negotiating an FTA as multilateral talks in the Doha Development Agenda (DDA) round of WTO negotiations continue.
-These talks have been floundering, leading many analysts to doubt the feasibility of a successful outcome before TPA expires.
-The U.S.-South Korean negotiations could be seen both as an effort to inject life into the DDA or as a way for two major trading partners to hedge their bets.
+In addition, the United States and South Korea are negotiating an FTA as multilateral talks in the Doha Development Agenda (DDA) have floundered, leading many analysts to doubt the feasibility of a successful outcome before TPA expires.